Token Standard APIs

 Wallet integration with Token Standard Assets

 This section provides wallet developers with guidance on how to integrate with token standard assets.
 Such an integration works by sending the right read and write requests to the Ledger API of the validator node hosting the wallet user’s party.
-There are four kinds of integration patterns:
+There are five kinds of integration patterns:

-All of these integration patterns are demonstrated in the form of executable code as part of the experimental command-line interface for token standard assets.
+All of these integration patterns are also demonstrated in the form of executable code as part of the experimental command-line interface for token standard assets.
 The sections below explaining the patterns below thus all start with a link to the code.
 They then provide additional context for an implementor.

 All interaction works via the JSON Ledger API (see its OpenAPI definition here).
 This OpenAPI definition is also accessible at http(s)://${YOUR_PARTICIPANT}/docs/openapi.
 We encourage developers to use OpenAPI code generation tools as opposed to manually writing HTTP requests.